Mess: Canada

-The commanding officer of the establishment or unit that owns the mess is permitted access to all his messes; thus a ship's captain has access to the vessel's chiefs' and petty officers' mess, the commanding officer of a regiment may enter any of the regimental messes, and the base commander of a Canadian Forces base is welcome in any of the base's messes.
+The commanding officer of the establishment or unit that owns the mess is permitted access to all his messes; thus a ship's captain has access to the vessel's chiefs' and petty officers' mess, the commanding officer of a regiment may enter any of the regimental messes, and the base commander is welcome in any of the base's messes.
 In practice, commanding officers rarely enter anything other than the officers' mess unless invited, as a point of etiquette.
 In addition, duty personnel — such as a duty NCO or officer of the watch — or the military police have access to any and all messes for the purposes of maintaining good order and discipline.
 Chaplains are usually welcomed in all messes.

 As in the UK, Canadian messes are run by the mess committee, a group democratically elected by the members of the mess.
 One exception is on warships, where the president of the junior ranks mess is appointed by the commanding officer.
 The committee members are generally the same as those of their British counterparts, with the addition of special representatives for such things as sports, housing, morale, etc. These positions are normally spelled out in the mess constitution, which sets out the bylaws, regulations, and guidelines for such things as conduct of mess meetings, associate memberships, dress regulations within the mess, or booking of the mess by civilian organizations.
 The constitution and any amendments are voted upon by the members of the mess.